 Nearby is the House of Dionysis, which contains a mosaic copy of the Dionysis-on-a-tiger fresco.

 Finally, at the top of the hill is the town’s amphitheater.
-Greek amphitheaters, like Roman ones, were meant for entertainment, but the Greeks put on dramas for their audiences, as opposed to the Gladiator matches famous in Roman settlements.
+The Greeks, like the Romans, built amphiteaters for entertainment.
+The Greeks, though, put on dramas for their audiences, as opposed to the Gladiator matches famous in Roman settlements.
 The theater originally had a capacity of roughly 5,000, but only a few rows at the bottom remain today.

 The water taxis drop you off at the “Old Port”, which is right in the city center.
 We headed inland on one of the streets, and the charm of the Greek Isles became readily apparent.
 As you’ll see in Santorini and the other islands in the Cyclades, you wind your way down narrow, whitewashed streets with matching whitewashed buildings.
 Charming, indeed.
 Incidentally, we were in Mykonos two days before the debt default, but aside from a shop not wanting to make change for a 10 euro note, there was no noticeable effect in town.

 Mykonos is surrounded to the west by hills, and so much like Delos, the town is built on a slope leading up the hill.
 About halfway up the hill (making for a convenient rest stop) is Cine Manto.
-Though you’d be forgiven for thinking it’s an ancient Greek amphiteater, it’s actually a modern invention – an outdoor movie theater.
+Though it looks like an ancient Greek amphiteater, it’s actually a modern invention – an outdoor movie theater.
 It probably would be pretty cool to watch a movie here under the stars.

 We eventually found our way to the main road leading out of town.
 It’s mostly hotels and restaurants up here, though if you head north, and then turn right at the sign for the airport and Ano Mera, there is a scenic overlook at the second switchback providing a nice view of the harbor.
 There are also several clear views of the town and harbor along the way.